50 Weird Travel Facts You Should Know

 According to History.com, 300 prominent intellectuals and artists ran a letter in an 1887 newspaper, protesting on behalf of the French people against the Eiffel Tower's existence.

-If you've got sea legs with deep enough pockets, then you can embark on the world's longest cruise.
-According to Business Insider, Royal Caribbean is launching the Ultimate World Cruise in 2023.
+Those with sea legs and deep enough pockets were able to embark on the world's longest cruise.
+According to Business Insider, Royal Caribbean launched the Ultimate World Cruise in 2023.
 Over 274 days, the cruise plans to visit over 150 destinations in 65 countries on all seven continents.
+The cruise is expected to conclude in Miami on Sept.
+10, 2024.

 You'd travel on the Serenade of the Seas cruise ship, which can accommodate nearly 2,500 passengers.
 For an interior stateroom, the price starts at $61,000 per person, while a junior suite starts at a healthy $112,000.